Music Theory Exam

 - Make sure that students practice with released free-response questions and short-answer questions from the course and exam descriptions available on AP Central®, or practice exams by teachers of authorized AP courses, which are accessible on the AP Course Audit website.

-- Have proctors practice saving and naming MP3 files and burning the files to CD before the exam administration.
+- Have proctors practice saving and naming MP3 files.

-- Give proctors a way to cross-reference students' AP numbers to ensure that the proper files are burned on each CD.
+- Give proctors a way to cross-reference students' AP numbers to ensure that the proper MP3 files have been saved.

-- Remind proctors that they will need to check all students' CDs to make sure that the MP3 files were burned properly and that the files can be played.
+- Remind proctors that they will need to check all students' MP3 files to make sure the files can be played.

 - Work with your school's administration to establish a quiet testing environment.
 Refrain from using bells and making PA announcements during testing, if possible, and ensure that proctors do not converse with other staff during the exam.

 Each school's order for the AP Music Theory Exam contains one master listening and one master sight-singing CD.
 Some schools administer the sight-singing section of the exam in multiple locations.
 If you plan to do this, you should order the same number of master sight-singing CDs as you will have testing locations.
 You can order additional master CDs when you place your AP Exam order online.

 Exam room setup

 The music room or a regular classroom can be used for the written part of the exam.
 Make sure students seated in any part of the room can clearly hear the music played on the equipment that will be used during the administration.
 If a language lab is used for this part, the music must be broadcast through external speakers.
 Students must not listen to the music through headphones.
 If your school does not have an appropriate exam room, consider using another facility.